-They get the ratings from third party school ratings sites that use test scores as a significant factor in their algorithm.
+The real estate search engines get the ratings from a third party school ratings site that use straight test scores as a significant factor in their algorithm.

-As a result, schools where parents have high incomes get high school ratings, and schools where parents have moderate to low incomes get low ratings (generally speaking, not true in every case).
+As a result, schools where parents have high incomes tend to get high ratings, and schools where parents have a diverse range of incomes, or moderate to low incomes tend to get low ratings.
+Teacher effectiveness isn’t a part of the equation!

-We believe parents should be provided with more truth when it comes to school quality, and that’s why we are trying to dismantle biased school ratings.
+We believe parents should be provided with more truth when it comes to school quality.

 Several people/organizations have recognized this problem, yet nothing has really changed.